rstudio/rstudio-docker-products/content/README.md

 ## Build matrix

-The json defined in `matrix.json` is loaded by the Github Action to determine which combinations of R and Python to use when building our `content-base` and `content-pro` images.
-To add a new R and Python version combination, simply update the matrix and the Github Action will publish the new image combinations to our registries upon the next push to `main`
+The `CONTENT_BUILD_MATRIX` variable defined in [the buildx bake definition](../docker-bake.hcl) is used to determine which combinations of R and Python to use when building our `content-base` and `content-pro` images.
+To add a new R and Python version combination, simply update the matrix and the Github Action will publish the new image combinations to our registries upon the next push to `main`.

-**NOTE** This combination should be kept in sync with the `build-images.sh` script, as the file `matrix.json` is used by Github Actions as described above, but the `build-images.sh` script is used when the developer is validating the ability to build the new images locally.
+To build content images locally, use `just bake content-images` from the repository root.

 ## Github Actions

-Because of the dependency on the content-base images, the github actions that build the pro images depend on completion of the base image builds in [build-content](../.github/workflows/build-content.yaml)
+Content base and pro images are built in [build-bake](../.github/workflows/build-bake.yaml).

 # Licensing